Lin-Brain-Lab/fMRI-Analysis-For-Mac/Useful Commands.md

 `screen` opens a new screen

-`screen -r` enter screen number, to reconnect to screen
+`screen -r XXXXX` to reconnect to screen, where XXXXX is the screen number

-CTRL + A then D to exit from screen
+CTRL + a then d to exit from screen

-CTRL + A then K to kill the screen
+CTRL + a then k to kill the screen

 ## Common Errors
 If an error occurs with reading the dicom files (Ex.
 ERROR: reading ../dicom/EEGFMRI_WM_S004.MR.RESEARCH_FHLIN.0037.0001.2023.02.24.17.53.54.227018.233311136.IMA tag 28 30) try installing XQuartz.